anonymouscfs1-cmd/anonymouscfs1-cmd/README.md

 The gap between a bad AI output and a great one isn't the tool.
 It's knowing what to ask for.
 Two people, same model, same cost — the difference is always knowledge and the quality of your instructions.
 That's what I focus on.

+AI is not complicated.
+Learning how to talk to it is the whole skill.

 Right now I work mainly with **Claude Sonnet 4.6** — it handles everything I throw at it, from daily tasks to full projects, and it does exactly what I ask.

 I build real projects to learn.
 I question what I build.
 I care about where AI is going — not just how to use it.